Deprivation of liberties safeguards

 1. If you believe that someone within a care home or hospital is being deprived of their liberty without authorisation, you may request that a standard authorisation takes place.
 In the first instance, please write to the relevant hospital or care home where the person is resident.
-You can use this standard letter deprivation of liberty letter - one [doc, 115.29KB].
+You can use this standard letter deprivation of liberty letter – one.

 2. If you have contacted the relevant care home or hospital and have not received a satisfactory response, you may write to the DoLS office (please see details below) highlighting your concerns using the following standard letter.
-You can use this standard letter deprivation of liberty letter - two [doc, 94.38KB].
+You can use this standard letter deprivation of liberty letter – two.

 What if I (or someone I know) am subject to a deprivation of liberty authorisation and I wish for the authorisation to be reviewed?

 3. If you are currently subject to a deprivation of liberty authorisation and wish to have this reviewed, please write to the DoLS office.
-You can use this standard letter deprivation of liberty letter - three [doc, 23.5KB].
+You can use this standard letter deprivation of liberty letter – three.

-4. Alternatively if you are a relevant person's representative and wish to request a review of a standard authorisation that has been issued, you may use use this standard letter deprivation of liberty letter - four [doc, 25.5KB] and forward to the DoLS office.
+4. Alternatively if you are a relevant person’s representative and wish to request a review of a standard authorisation that has been issued, you may use this standard letter deprivation of liberty letter – four and forward to the DoLS office.

 I’m concerned about a person being deprived of their liberty but they’re not in a care home or hospital.
 What should I do?